EuroPython Society

 • Web Track

 Since EuroPython is a not-for-profit community conference, it is not possible to pay out rewards for talks or trainings.
-Speakers of regular talks, panels, posters and interactive will instead have a special 25% discount on the conference ticket.
-Trainings get a 100% discount to compensate for the longer preparation time.
-Please note that we can not give discounts for helpdesks.
+For talks, posters, help desk and organising a panels or interactive sessions we will give out a 25% discount coupon valid for one conference ticket.
+Trainers will receive a 100% discount coupon for both a conference ticket and a training pass to compensate for the longer preparation time.

 Topics and Goals